-The Gurbani is Universal in every way.
-For example, if one were to understand the Gurbani, it tells the entire humanity as to where all shrines and pilgrimage are!
-Consider a few examples.
+The Gurmat Giaan or Wisdom of the Sri Guru Granth Sahib (SGGS) is Universal in every way.
+For example, if one were to understand the Gurbani (Gur Shabad), it tells the entire humanity as to where all shrines and pilgrimage are!

-The Gurbani teaches our muslim brothers that the “Kaabaa” is hidden within (the Temple of Mecca, ਅਲਹ ਦਾ ਗੁਪਤ ਘਰ).
+For example, the Gurbani teaches our muslim brothers that the ‘Kaabaa’ is hidden within (the Temple of Mecca, ਅਲਹ ਦਾ ਗੁਪਤ ਘਰ).

 - ਸਤਰਿ ਕਾਬਾ ਘਟ ਹੀ ਭੀਤਰਿ ਜੇ ਕਰਿ ਜਾਨੈ ਕੋਈ ॥੨॥: Kaabaa is hidden within the Heart, if (you) only understood it. ||2|| (sggs 480).

 - ਜੋ ਦਿਲੁ ਸੋਧੈ ਸੋਈ ਹਾਜੀ ॥: He alone is a Haji (one who has made a pilgrimage to Mecca), who strives to keep (his) heart pure (sggs 1084).

 - ਕਾਇ ਕਮੰਡਲੁ ਕਾਪੜੀਆ ਰੇ ਅਠਸਠਿ ਕਾਇ ਫਿਰਾਹੀ ॥: O ‘Kaaparheeaa’ (Yogi who wears patched cloth)!
 Why bother to carry the bowl; and why bother to visit the sixty-eight holy places of pilgrimage (i.e., it’s of no use)? (sggs 526).